AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/campaign-settings-google.md

 * *[!UICONTROL Display Network Only]:* Shows ads on the display network.
 For each ad group, you must specify placements and can optionally specify keywords.

-* *[!UICONTROL Performance Max]:* (Beta feature) Shows and optimizes conversions for your ads across channels using [!DNL Google Ads] smart bidding.
+* *[!UICONTROL Performance Max]:* Shows and optimizes conversions for your ads across channels using [!DNL Google Ads] smart bidding.
 Within the campaign settings, you must specify one or more asset groups, which include images, logos, headlines, descriptions, optional videos, and audience signals. [!DNL Google Ads] automatically combines the assets to serve ads based on the channel (such as [!DNL YouTube], [!DNL Gmail], or [!DNL Search]).

   **Notes:**